There are many duties and responsibilities of company directors for tax purposes.

 As a result, a director is obliged to submit an Irish Income Tax Return each year, even though all of their income may have been taxed at source under the PAYE system.

 There are, however, some exceptions.
 For example, non-proprietary directors are usually excluded from the obligation to submit an Income Tax Return.
-(A proprietary director is, in simple terms, a director who controls 15% or more of the company).
+(A proprietary director is, in simple terms, a director who controls more than 15% of the company’s shares).

 Incidentally, the Employee Tax Credit granted to employees is not available in respect of any salary paid by the company to a proprietary director (or, subject to certain exceptions, to salaries paid to any member of his family).

 This late filing surcharge will be either 5% or 10% of the director’s income tax liability for that year.
 And that’s before any deduction for PAYE deducted from his salary from the company.
 So it’s not uncommon for a director to be presented with a late filing surcharge even though no income tax would have been payable on filing that return.

 Unfortunately, there are no provisions under the Social Welfare Acts dealing specifically with the insurability of company directors.
 Consequently, the PRSI treatment of directors has been established through practice over the years.
 What can be noted is that there are no special rules for directors regarding levies.
 The standard rules are applied to everyone.

 For PRSI purposes, there’s a difference between ‘director’s fees’ and ‘director’s remuneration’.
 Director’s fees are paid to a director for duties performed by him solely in his capacity as a director of the company.
 Director’s fees will always be insurable under the S1 rate (in effect the fees will always be treated as self-employed income in the hands of the director).

 If a director is an employee of the company (i.e. if he has a ‘contract of service’ with the company) then their remuneration (salary) will normally be insurable under Class ‘A’ and so the director will be treated as ‘an employed contributor’.